 - In the dialog, type the project ID, and then click Shut down to delete the project.

-Now that you have experience working with App Engine to deploy Python 3 web services and authenticate users, you're ready to build further with Python 3 App Engine tutorials.
+To deploy Python 3 web services and authenticate users, see Python 3 App Engine tutorials.